Olivia Munn reveals breast cancer diagnosis, says she underwent double mastectomy

 "I hope by sharing this it will help others find comfort, inspiration and support on their own journey," the 43-year-old actor said in the post accompanied by a photo of her in a hospital bed.

-Munn said she was diagnosed two months after she took a test for cancer genes and tested negative in February 2023.
+Munn said she was diagnosed two months after a test for cancer genes she took in February 2023 had negative results and she had a normal mammogram around the same time.

 "In the past ten months I have had four surgeries, so many days spent in bed I can't even count and have learned more about cancer, cancer treatment and hormones than I ever could have imagined," she said in a statement accompanying the photo.
 "Surprisingly, I've only cried twice."